zaynahxc/pxt-microbit/docs/courses/csintro/coordinates/activity.md

 ```

 Check the on/off state of an LED
-* On button B pressed we’ll use an 'if...then...else' block from the Logic Toolbox drawer
+* On button B pressed we’ll use an 'if...then...else' block from the Logic Toolbox drawer.
 * From the LED Toolbox drawer, drop a 'point x y' block into the 'if' condition to check the current on/off state of a specific LED.

 >* If the LED is currently on, the point x y block will return true.